 Lesson 4 will take us three weeks to complete.
-18 Mar - 8 Apr 2014 You will complete the reading assignments on pages 1–7 by the end of the first week.
+8 - 28 March 2017.
+You will complete reading assignments by the end of the first week.
 You'll submit the data analyses at the end of the second week.
 The team reading and discussion assignments will take place over the second week.
-The teaching and learning discussion will take place during the third week and the fact sheet paper is due at the end of the third week.
+The whole class paper discussion and the teaching and learning discussion will take place during the third week.
+The fact sheet paper is due at the end of the third week.
 See the table below for complete details.

 |Requirement||Submitted for Grading?||Due Date|

 |Reading: "The Mississippi Valley Earthquakes of 1811 and 1812: Intensities, Ground Motion and Magnitudes"||No||14 Mar (end of 1st week)|